Cohen And Steers Etf Fundamentals

 =

-Most of Cohen's fundamental indicators, such as Beta, are part of a valuation analysis module that helps investors searching for stocks that are currently trading at higher or lower prices than their real value.
-If the real value is higher than the market price, Cohen And Steers is considered to be undervalued, and we provide a buy recommendation.
+Most of Cohen's fundamental indicators, such as Price To Earning, are part of a valuation analysis module that helps investors searching for stocks that are currently trading at higher or lower prices than their real value.
+If the real value is higher than the market price, Cohen and Steers is considered to be undervalued, and we provide a buy recommendation.
 Otherwise, we render a sell signal.

 Competition

-In accordance with the recently published financial statements, Cohen And Steers has a Beta of 0.4.
+Based on the latest financial disclosure, Cohen and Steers has a Price To Earning of 13.14 times.
 This is much higher than that of the Financial Services family and significantly higher than that of the Asset Management category.
-The beta for all United States etfs is notably lower than that of the firm.
+The price to earning for all United States etfs is notably lower than that of the firm.

 Comparative valuation techniques use various fundamental indicators to help in determining Cohen's current stock value.
 Our valuation model uses many indicators to compare Cohen value to that of its competitors to determine the firm's financial worth.
 You can analyze the relationship between different fundamental ratios across Cohen competition to find correlations between indicators driving Cohen's intrinsic value.
 More Info.

-Cohen is currently under evaluation in beta as compared to similar ETFs.
+Cohen is currently under evaluation in price to earning as compared to similar ETFs.

 Cohen Fundamentals